OpenAstronomy/openastronomy.github.io/_projects/2022/sunpy/database.md

 * Engaged with the community and understand the motivation and challenges of the project.
 * Have set up a development environment.
-* Helped to setup the new package.
+* Familiar with the database module

 ##### 1st evaluation

-* Have 45% of the API wrapped.
+* Working prototype of a database "client"
 * Have all code, tests and documentation in GitHub.

 ##### Final evaluation

-* All of the API is wrapped within the package.
+* Finished database "client"
 * Have all code, tests and documentation in GitHub.

-##### Additional Aims (time permitting)

-* Start on a GUI-like interface for the new package, if time permits.